airoons/SideSurvivalPortals/README.md

 The plugin is based on Side public SMP 3rd Season's portal system where every player can create portals (in form of Nether portals) to get around the server more easily.

+## IMPORTANT

+Description below is for an [earlier version of this plugin](https://github.com/airoons/SideSurvivalPortals/tree/84ca7be7328b7f5dc765076cf94d3f1ada9d472b).
+Since then plugin has been partially recoded for a quite more complicated cross-server portal system using [Proton](https://www.spigotmc.org/resources/proton-cross-server-plugin-messaging.87159/) and other (including private) plugins.

 ## Plugin features
 Portals are directly linked to [Lands](https://www.spigotmc.org/resources/53313/) plugin.